Sections

 What local legal requirements exist for your offerings?

-Legal requirements may be minor from global market to market, but your content will likely still require some customization.
+Legal requirements may be minor from global market to market, but your content will likely still require some customisation.
 For instance:

 • Copyright, trademarks and other legal notices may differ in format and information, depending on the country you’re in